thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

 ## Deploy a simple SMTP server to test the email notifications
 If you are working on a test environment and willing to have email alerts, here is a simple way to configure the SMTP settings to make it work.
 - Grab the docker-compose file: [here](https://github.com/rnwood/smtp4dev/blob/master/docker-compose.yml).
-- Run the command: `docker-compose up`
+- Run the command: `sudo docker-compose up`
 - The mails will be available here by default: `localhost:5000`
 - Modify the mail settings in the environment variables: `vi /.env`
     - `EMAIL_FROM=from@from.com`